Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Fluid modelling with go

 In many cases, this strategy resulted in a rapid increase in the calculated on-axis temperature up to a few 100 eV after the switch.
 Re-heating has been sporadically observed in natural disruptions \cite{Pautasso03Study}, but has not been possible to investigate experimentally in MGI-induced disruptions.
 On ASDEX Upgrade, the electron cyclotron emission temperature diagnostic (see section~\ref{sec:AUGtemperature}) is in density cut-off after the MGI, therefore any potential re-heating can not be directly measured.
 However, it is likely that the losses in the energy transport equation are underestimated, for example due to radiation from wall impurities or remaining transport losses that are not included, or underestimated, in the present model.
 The radiation losses with argon impurities present follow a non-monotonic behaviour as a function of temperature, with maxima at $\sim 10$ eV and $\sim 100$ eV.
 Even a small underestimate of the radiative losses can make the ohmic heating overcome the cooling in the $\sim 10$ eV range, and make the temperature evolve towards the $\sim 100$ eV range where the ohmic heating is less efficient.
 However, if the calculated losses are large enough, the temperature will instead move towards the $\sim 10$ eV range, where it remains until the ohmic heating has decayed.
 When the simulations result in such a temperature evolution also the experimental $I_{\rm p}$ evolution was reproduced fairly well.

-There is close connection between the current decay rate and the temperature through the conductivity.
-In cases where re-heating occured in the simulations, the experimentally observed current decay rate was not reproduced sufficiently well, thus we used a different strategy for the temperature determination.
-In these cases, equation \eref{eq:Texp} was used for the entire simulation, and the temperature $T_{\rm end}$ was adjusted, together with other free parameters, to match the measured $I_{\rm p}$ evolution as described in section \ref{sec:Ipmatching}.
-The values of $T_{\rm end}$ which could match the $I_{\rm p}$ evolution were approximately 20 eV, i.e.~$T_{\rm end}$ is the free electron temperature during most of the CQ.
+There is a close connection between the current decay rate and the temperature through the conductivity.
+In cases where re-heating occurred in the simulations, the experimentally observed current decay rate was not reproduced sufficiently well.
+Thus, in sections \ref{sec:Ipmatching} and \ref{sec:JETexponential} we used the exponential temperature model only, i.e.~equation \eref{eq:Texp} was used for the entire simulation, and the temperature $T_{\rm CQ}$ was adjusted, together with other free parameters, to match the measured $I_{\rm p}$ evolution.
+The values of $T_{\rm CQ}$ which could match the $I_{\rm p}$ evolution were approximately 20 eV, i.e.~$T_{\rm CQ}$ is the free electron temperature during the most of the CQ, but not necessarily the final temperature during the RE plateau phase.